 Am I eligible to receive tax credits and does this form validate the taxability of my financial aid?

 Student Business Services is not permitted to offer tax advice to students or parents.

 For information regarding the taxability of your scholarships and grants, or to learn about your tax credit eligibility, please contact your tax professional.

 Why am I seeing a red "Permission Needed" warning box in self service?

 This box appears when a student has not made a 1098-T delivery selection, or when a student has not made a refund method selection.

 Performing one or both of those actions will clear up the warning.

 What happens if I am delinquent on amounts owed to the university?

-You may not complete your registration, participate in graduation ceremonies, receive a diploma, receive an associate in arts certificate or receive transcripts until all amounts owed to the university have been settled.
+You may not complete your registration, receive a diploma, receive an associate in arts certificate or receive transcripts until all amounts owed to the university have been settled.
 This includes library charges, health center charges, parking fines and other university debts.